 Yet, sometimes stories can throw up obstacles, too – often surprising the teller.
 I tell book discussion groups that the novel I write isn’t the novel they read.
 That’s because we all carry our histories and preconceptions with us, flavoring our reactions.
 But that’s true not only with reading but living.
 Even as we hear words and ideas, we reshape them as our personal predilections would have them be.

-In my novel Jo Joe, Judith Ormand (a mixed-race Jewish woman raised by her white Christian grandparents) returns to her hometown, filled with anger and bitterness as she confronts people from her youth who hurt her, shunned her, or simply didn’t love her as she wanted/needed.
+In my novel Jo Joe, Judith Ormand (a multi-racial Jewish woman raised by her white Christian grandparents) returns to her hometown, filled with anger and bitterness as she confronts people from her youth who hurt her, shunned her, or simply didn’t love her as she wanted/needed.
 It’s a story of prejudice and lost innocence, told from Judith’s first person view, created from within her, shaped by who she is and how she sees the world, until her history becomes a personal mythology on which she has built her life.
 She – and the people she has known — project misconceptions and expectations rather than see each other fully.
 I am pleased that Jo Joe is being used to fuel discussions about bridging the ethnic/racial divide.

 Why did I choose to make Judith multi-racial (with a father who is French, Black and Jewish, while her mother is a white American from a Christian family)?
 It’s that subconscious I was talking about earlier.
 Judith was born in my mind fully formed, right down to her name, churned forth by Story so that she was who I needed her to be for the novel that evolved out of her.
 I’ll leave it to others to psychoanalyze me why I needed Judith, why I was compelled to write Jo Joe.
 All I can say is that Judith is a soul-deep part of me, just as Joe Anderson is (the white boy who cruelly broke her heart).
 As all the characters I write are.
 Even Wayne Anderson, Joe’s violent bully brother, who comes from my deepest nightmares.

-Some might question the appropriateness of me writing in the first person of a mixed race woman.
+Some might question the appropriateness of me writing in the first person of a multi-racial woman.
 I would respond, until you know me, truly know me – and my writing – please don’t project your expectations on me.
 You might be surprised what you find under the first impression you might have of this white middle-aged middle-class Jewish woman.

 Judith learned that lesson the hard way.
 I’m still learning it, though I believe that my multi-cultural upbringing has helped me to try to understand before projecting, to try to listen and ask questions before reacting to surface impressions.
 It’s a constant struggle for me, as it is for all of us.
 Shortcut stereotyping – or as CW would call it, profiling – is an easy default.
-When I see a stranger – or read a new author’s book – it’s much simpler to try to slot him or her into categories I recognize and feel comfortable responding to, either negatively or positively, based on my history with other “similar” folk.
+When I see a stranger – or read a new author’s book – it’s much simpler to try to slot that stranger into categories I recognize and feel comfortable responding to, either negatively or positively, based on my history with other “similar” folk.
 The more difficult, but much more interesting and rewarding path, is to try to see and read each person anew.
 That’s another and probably the most important lesson all those tales that I ingested as a child taught me.

 From the beginning, Story gave us a wide diversity of voices, sung to different rhythms.
 Sometimes we haven’t understood each other’s words, actions or histories, but we have Story to guide us, to change us and help us grow until, if we’re lucky, we can learn to understand and appreciate each other.